 ITAL 242 Italian Grammar and Composition I 3 Credits

 Prerequisite(s): ITAL 104 or ITAL 140 or equivalent.
 A two-part course designed to improve the student's written Italian in a variety of contexts: short narratives, descriptions, formal and informal letters, argumentative essays, observation, and analysis.
 Attention is given to style, register, and vocabulary enrichment.
 This course begins with a thorough review and refinement of the student's knowledge of Italian grammar with systematic exercises and descriptive analyses of reading passages.
 The course is centered on discussion and written practice through the writing of multiple drafts and presentations and prepares students for the ACTFL Writing Test.
 Required for majors.
 Taught in Italian.
 3 hours lecture.

 ITAL 243 Italian Grammar and Composition II 3 Credits

 Prerequisite(s): ITAL 242.
 This course is designed to strengthen the student's written Italian in a variety of contexts: short narratives, descriptions, argumentative essays, observation and literary analysis.
 Attention is given to style, register, and vocabulary enrichment.
 This course continues a review and refinement of the student's knowledge of Italian grammar with systematic exercises and detailed analyses of reading passages.
 The course emphasizes group discussion and written practice through the writing of multiple drafts, presentations, and creative writing assignments.
 It prepares students for the ACTFL Writing Test.
 Required for Majors.
 Taught in Italian.
-Meets the University Writing Requirement for majors in Italian.
+Meets the Graduation Writing Requirement for majors in Italian.
 3 hours lecture.

 ITAL 262 Italian Americans in Film 3 Credits